ElecBeholder/FoSAM/README.md

 ## Demo Video

-A demonstration of FoSAM in action:
+A demonstration of FoSAM in User Study:

 ![FoSAM Demo](assets/demo.gif)